-There is a long tradition of recreational boating on Georgian Bay.
+Recreational boating on Georgian Bay has a long tradition.
 Reports indicate that regattas were being held at Owen Sound as early as 1852.
 In 1879 the Wiarton Echo reported that professional and amateur sailors would be gathering in that town in September for a regatta.
-Many historians report the fact that in the 1800s many wealthy families from Toronto and other southern Ontario centres enjoyed booking passage on the many ships that sailed Georgian Bay.
-Aboard these vessels the tourists would enjoy passing the time reading, dining and admiring the scenic beauty of the Bay and the surrounding coastlines.
+Many historians report that in the 1800s many wealthy families from Toronto and other southern Ontario centres enjoyed booking passage on the many ships that sailed Georgian Bay.
+Aboard these vessels tourists would enjoy passing the time reading, dining, and admiring the scenic beauty of the Bay.

 The development of the internal combustion engine enabled many individuals to acquire their own means of water transportation.
-This led to the sight of many recreational marine vehicles travelling the watery highways which had once been almost solely used by commercial vessels.
+This led to many recreational marine vehicles travelling the watery highways which had once been almost solely used by commercial vessels.

 However, this does not mean that tourists were not travelling to this area.
 The July 10, 1930 edition of the Wiarton Echo reported that the previous weekend had been a "record week-end for tourists and visiting of many yachts" at Tobermory.
 Many of the vessels docked at Tobermory were from the Detroit Yachting Club.

-Later, in the August 28, 1930 edition of the Echo, the editor commented on the opulence of a yacht visiting Tobermory and cost of such a splendid vessel:
+Later, in the Echo's August 28, 1930 edition, the editor commented on the opulence of a yacht visiting Tobermory and cost of such a splendid vessel:

 "While I was in the village, (Tobermory) there was a yacht came into port to `coal up'.
 It was owned by one of the Fishers of the Fisherbody Co. of Detroit.
 He is what you might term a `wealthy American millionaire'.
 It was a very elaborate plaything, an extravagance.
 Andrew Belrose coaled her up with 750 gallons of gasoline.
 She burns up 100 gallons an hour, and very few people outside of a bank, could afford a thing like that for a toy."

 Manitoulin Island and the Georgian Bay region held a special attraction for American sailors.
-In fact, the Great Lakes Cruising Club from Chicago felt that commercial pilot charts for the area were inadequate for the use of recreational sailors.
+In fact, Chicago's Great Lakes Cruising Club felt that commercial pilot charts for the area were inadequate for the use of recreational sailors.
 To rectify this situation, they printed their own guide and log book to provide better sailing conditions in the area for their members.

 Between 1880 and the Second World War excursion trips allowed more people to enjoy recreational boating on Georgian Bay.
-These immensely popular events occurred no only by taking passage on board one of the vessels which regularly travelled the waters of Georgian Bay but also became huge social events where clubs, Sunday Schools, organizations or groups of people chartered a vessel for one or more days on a excursion around the Bay.
+These immensely popular events occurred no only by taking passage on board one of the vessels which regularly travelled the waters of Georgian Bay but also became huge social events where clubs, Sunday Schools, organizations or groups of people chartered a vessel for an excursion around the Bay.

 In 1920 the Dominion Transportation Company of Owen Sound advertised its Owen Sound-Michipicoten route as "the summer's most popular outing-six days on the Great Inland Seas".
 In 1930 the company advertised their Lake Huron-South Shore route in terms which were strictly directed towards tourism (NOTE the misinformation about the Indigenous People that would be met along the way):

-However, better roads and increased usage of the automobile as a means of tourist travel ultimately spelled the end of the excursion business, but did not diminish the enjoyment of recreational boating on Georgian Bay.
-Today, we take the many wonders of this region for granted but given the thousands who come here each year the allure of the beauty the Owen Sound and Bruce Peninsula area has not diminished.
+However, better roads and increased usage of the automobile for tourist travel ultimately spelled the end of the excursion business, but did not diminish the enjoyment of recreational boating on Georgian Bay.
+Today, the thousands who come here each year illustrate that the allure of the beauty the Bruce Peninsula area has not diminished.

 Recreational Boating on Georgian Bay There is a long tradition of recreational boating on Georgian Bay.
 Reports indicate that regattas were being held at Owen Sound as early as 1852.